-La Scala Prize chosen by its artistic administrator.
-Ms. Meade also garnered the largest cash prizes in the world of opera, the $50,000 first prize of the Jose Iturbi Competition and $50,000 Beverly Sills Artist Award from the Metropolitan Opera.
-She is also a first prize winner of The Richard Tucker Foundation Competition, The Gerda Lissner Competition, The Licia Albanese-Puccini Foundation Competition, The George London Competition, The Liederkranz Foundation Competition, the National Opera Association Competition, the Opera Index Competition, the Marguerite McCammon Competition, the Giargiari Bel Canto Competition and the Eleanor Lieber Awards.
-Also a winner of the Astral Artists’ 2007 National Auditions, Astral presented her at Philadelphia’s Kimmel Center in Strauss’ Four Last Songs, with Symphony in C, conducted by Philadelphia Orchestra Associate Conductor Rossen Milanov.
+Angela Meade has triumphed in an astounding number of vocal competitions, fifty-seven in all including many of the opera world’s most important prizes.
+In addition to being a winner at the 2007 Met National Council Auditions, she was the first singer ever to take first prize in both the opera and operetta categories of Vienna’s prestigious Belvedere Competition, as well as the International Press Prize and the La Scala Prize chosen by its artistic administrator.
+Ms. Meade also garnered the largest cash prizes in the world of opera, the $50,000 first prize of the José Iturbi Competition and the $50,000 Beverly Sills Artist Award from the Metropolitan Opera.
+She is also a First Prize winner of the Richard Tucker Foundation Competition, the Gerda Lissner Competition, the Licia Albanese-Puccini Foundation Competition, the George London Competition, Concours Musical International de Montréal, the Liederkranz Foundation Competition, the National Opera Association Competition, the Opera Index Competition, the Marguerite McCammon Competition, the Giargiari Bel Canto Competition and the Eleanor Lieber Awards.
+As a winner of the Astral Artists 2007 National Auditions, Astral presented her at Philadelphia’s Kimmel Center in Strauss’s Four Last Songs, led by Philadelphia Orchestra Associate Conductor Rossen Milanov.

 Meade is a native of Washington State and an alumnus of the Academy of Vocal Arts.
 She currently resides in Philadelphia.